TimShaw1/Wendigos-Mod/README.md

 No, the voice cloning is done at runtime and is not saved.
 Only the audio files of the voice lines are saved.

 **When is the mod listening to me?**

 If you have realtime responses enabled, the mod listens only during rounds.
 If realtime responses is disabled, the mod is never listening to you.

+**Can I share my Elevenlabs account?**
+Yes!
+You can have everyone on the same account.
+Everyone just has to set their own voice ID in their config.

 ## TODO
   - [x] Add damaged line category